BLUEBL0B/Secret-Sing-Box/README.md

 # Sing-Box-NGINX-WebSocket

 ### Trojan and VLESS WebSocket proxy with TLS termination on NGINX
+A script for full setup of a hidden proxy server with NGINX camouflage.

 > [!IMPORTANT]
 > Recommended OS: Debian 12.
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.